stewit/pipt/README.md

 For details on all these options and more please examine the generated config file.

-## Notes on pipt automatisation and determinism
+## :book: Notes on pipt automatisation and determinism
 Pipt does several things automatically, like
 * creating the venv if not present
 * creating all `requirement*.in` files